Mugeez is my top ‘Don’ - D Jay

 According to D Jay, he has always admired Mugeez, ever since he started his music journey in secondary school.

-In an interview with Kojo Manuel on Y107.9 FM’s, D Jay expressed love for Mugeez and hopes to feature him one day.
+In an interview with Kojo Manuel on Y107.9 FM’s, D Jay expressed love for Mugees and hopes to feature him one day.
 He labelled Mugeez as a living legend.

 “Mugeez is my favourite artiste, I want to feature on my song.
 I have said it and it’s been much known to a lot of people how I admired him growing up.
 Mugeez is like my top Don.
 I looked up to him growing up.
 I love everything about him from his sound, style, attitude and the whole brand about him.
 I don’t think I have a particular reason to like him, I just liked him.
 He’s just a living legend to me.”